Paresh-Kumar-Hansda/newrepo/README.md

 This is an example repository for the Git tutoial on https://www.w3schools.com

-This repository is built step by step in the tutorial. using inuthub i making commit to REAME.md
+This repository is built step by step in the tutorial. using github i making commit to REAME.md